gabeuchat/thebitcoingame/README.md

 Most blockchain courses teach Proof of Work through slides and diagrams.
 Students understand it intellectually but never *feel* it.
 This game was built to close that gap — to make the mechanism visceral, competitive, and socially experienced so the understanding sticks.

-Built by **Guillermo A. Beuchat**, Professor at Universidad de Chile, Business Consultant, and Blockchain enthusiast.
+Built by **Guillermo A. Beuchat**, University Professor, Business Consultant, and Blockchain enthusiast.

 ---